Luming-L/ProjectNew/Results/Re/RegionR.md

 In each of 404 samples, do somatic mutations overlap with PRDM9-bound ATAC-seq peaks more than expected?

+To answer question like these we can use the convenience `overlapPermTest` function in regioneR, that evaluates the number of overlaps between two sets of regions.

 **Evaluate the association between PRDM9 binding regions and mutational regions in cancer:** Permutation tests through regioneR package will be performed to assess the overlap between the PRDM9 binding regions and mutations (SNPs, indels and structural variant breakpoints) (Gel _et al._, 2016).
 In each of the 404 samples, the PRDM9 binding regions will be tested with SNPs plus indels and structural variant breakpoints, respectively.
 The permutation test includes two steps: randomize the regions and evaluate the association.
 The randomization function circularRandomizeRegions will be selected for circular permutation and the evaluation function numOverlaps will assess the number of overlaps by p-value.
 There is a backup plan for structural variants: if the structural variants are low in number, we will use merged pan-cancer PRDM9 binding regions and merged pan-cancer structural variants to do permutation test.

 mutations (SNPs, indels and structural variant breakpoints)